-Financial ratios can be divided into five categories:
+Commonly used financial ratios can be divided into the following five categories.

 The financial leverage or debt ratios focus on a firm's ability to meet its long-term debt obligations.
-It looks at the firm's long term liabilities on the balance sheet such as payable bonds, long-term loans, or pension funds.
+They use the firm's long-term liabilities on the balance sheet such as payable bonds, long-term loans, or pension funds.

-The asset efficiency ratios are particularly valuable in describing the business from a dynamic viewpoint.
-Used together, they describe how well the business is being managed.
-They can indicate how fast the company's products are selling, how long customers take to pay and how much capital is tied up in inventory.
+When used together, turnover ratios describe how well the business is being managed.
+They can indicate how fast the company's products are selling, how long customers take to pay, or how long capital is tied up in inventory.

 Market Value Ratios